TechwithAmee1/ALEXA-QUEEN-BOT/TERMS_OF_USAGE.md

-# **Garfield Whatsapp Bot v8.0** TERMS OF USAGE
+# **Alexa Queen** TERMS OF USAGE

-Last Updated: **GMT-3 05/06/2022**
+Last Updated: **GMT-3 24/07/2022**

-These terms of service ("Terms") apply to your access and use of **GARFIELD v6.0.** Please read them carefully.
+These terms of service ("Terms") apply to your access and use of **ALEXA** Please read them carefully.

 ## Accepting these Terms

 If you access or use the Service, it means you agree to be bound by all of the terms below.
 So, before you use the Service, please read all of the terms.
 If you don't agree to all of the terms below, please do not use the Service.
-Also, if a term does not make sense to you, please let us know by e-mailing **Tharindunayanthaliyanage@gmail.com** or reach me via telegram **t.me/Zenoixnoize**
+Also, if a term does not make sense to you, please let us know by e-mailing **amdablack63@gmail.com** or reach me via telegram **t.me/CYBERXKID**

 ## Changes to these Terms

 We reserve the right to modify these Terms at any time.
 For instance, we may need to change these Terms if we come out with a new feature or for some other reason.

 Whenever we make changes to these Terms, the changes are effective **everytime** after we post such revised Terms (indicated by revising the date at the top of these Terms) or upon your acceptance if we provide a mechanism for your immediate acceptance of the revised Terms (such as a click-through confirmation or acceptance button).
-It is your responsibility to check **GARFIELD v6.0** for changes to these Terms.
+It is your responsibility to check **ALEXA** for changes to these Terms.

 If you continue to use the Service after the revised Terms go into effect, then you have accepted the changes to these Terms.